christophergandrud/yrcurnt_corrected/README.Rmd

 with weak fiscal transparency).

-Because the variable is so regularly turned to for testing how election timing affects governments' choices, it needs to be a reliable and valid measure.
+Because the variable is so regularly turned to for testing how election timing affects governments' choices, it is especially important that it be reliable and valid.
 However, the variable in the current (2012) release has a number of issues that this repository hopes to correct.

 ### Variable definition